trstovall/lamora/arthur.md

 Freedom is the purification of the Will to Love, the Will to Change, and the Will to Know.

+Scripture is not Law.
+It is a conversation.

 Why a Fed-Up Empath Is More Dangerous Than the Narcissist Ever Imagined — Carl Jung Original The Psychoanalysis https://www.youtube.com/watch?v=l3wmUzNPKq4